awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 You can develop a secure Spring application that tracks and reports on work items by using the following AWS services:

 + Amazon Relational Database Service (Amazon RDS)
-+ Amazon Simple Email Service (Java SDK v2 is used to access Amazon SES)
++ Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
 + AWS Elastic Beanstalk

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 It’s a secure web application that requires a user to log into the application.
 For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

 This tutorial guides you through creating the AWS Tracker application.
 Once the application is developed, you'll learn how to deploy it to Elastic Beanstalk.